Skip to content

 Last updated:

-A single swab from a steering wheel, a ligature, or a sexual assault evidence kit can carry the DNA of two, three, or four contributors.
-The resulting electropherogram shows a thicket of peaks at many loci, some loci with three or four alleles where a single contributor would show at most two, and peak heights that encode the relative proportion of each contributor's DNA in the mixture.
-Untangling that trace to assign a meaningful evidential weight, the likelihood ratio that compares the probability of the mixture if the suspect is a contributor against the probability if an unknown person is the contributor in the suspect's place, is the central analytical challenge of modern forensic DNA casework.
+A single swab from a steering wheel, a ligature, or a sexual-assault evidence kit can carry the DNA of two, three, or four contributors.
+The capillary electrophoresis electropherogram shows a thicket of peaks, some loci with three or four alleles where a single contributor would show at most two.
+Untangling that trace to assign a meaningful likelihood ratio is the central challenge of modern forensic DNA casework.

 Classical binary mixture interpretation, the approach taught and applied through the 1990s and much of the 2000s, asked the examiner to identify a major contributor profile by selecting the tallest peaks at each locus, then to determine whether a person of interest's profile was included or excluded from the remaining peaks.
 This approach was workable for two-contributor mixtures with a clear major-minor ratio, but it produced unreliable or uninterpretable results for balanced mixtures, mixtures with three or more contributors, and samples with stochastic effects from low template.
 Courts in the United States (particularly in New York, Maryland, and Virginia) and the United Kingdom began questioning binary interpretation outcomes from the mid-2000s onwards.